praneetloke/docs/content/docs/iac/using-pulumi/continuous-delivery/buildkite.md

         # pulumi-token-scope: "user:{USER_LOGIN}"
 ```

-Use of the `setup-pulumi` [Buildkite plugin for Pulumi](https://github.com/praneetloke/setup-pulumi-buildkite-plugin) is optional.
+Use of the `pulumi` [plugin](https://buildkite.com/resources/plugins/buildkite-plugins/pulumi-buildkite-plugin/) is optional.
 However, if you are using OIDC auth with Pulumi, you might consider using the plugin since it handles the OIDC token exchange
 with Pulumi Cloud.

-You may also consider using one of Pulumi's own container [images](https://github.com/pulumi/pulumi-docker-containers) for the language
+Another option to consider is to use one of Pulumi's official container [images](https://github.com/pulumi/pulumi-docker-containers) for the language
 you're using.
 Pulumi container images have the Pulumi CLI pre-installed along with the language runtime needed to run your programs.
 The following example shows how you can use one of those images (or even a custom one.)